 - (1) A single facility, comprised of transmission line, auto transformer, or other associated pieces of equipment.
-This includes multiple equipment outaged or interrupted during a single fault (single fault multiple element (SFME)). - (2) The Forced Outage of a double-circuit transmission line (DCKT) in excess of 0.5 miles in length (either without a fault or subsequent to a normally-cleared non-three-phase fault) with all other facilities normal should not cause the following:
+This includes multiple equipment Outaged or interrupted during a single fault (SFME). - (2) The Forced Outage of a DCKT[yml1] in excess of 0.5 miles in length (either without a fault or subsequent to a normally-cleared non-three-phase fault) with all other facilities normal should not cause the following:

-- (a) Cascading or uncontrolled outages; - (b) Instability of generating units at multiple plant locations; or - (c) Interruption of service to firm demand or generation other than that isolated by the transmission facility, following the execution of all automatic operating actions such as relaying and special protection systems.
+- (a) Cascading or uncontrolled Outages; - (b) Instability of Generation Resources at multiple plant locations; or - (c) Interruption of service to firm demand or generation other than that isolated by the transmission facility, following the execution of all automatic operating actions such as relaying and SPSs.